 I make pictures.
 All kinds of pictures but mostly nature and travel pictures.
-I am passionate about making photographs but also the creative process that produces them.
+I'm passionate about making images but also the creative process that produces them.
 I've learned some key lessons on my journey as a photographer.
 Among the most important are that Seeing is a skill and Creativity is a muscle.
 The Photographer's Eye is something anyone can learn.
 I also enjoy helping others grow as photographers.
-My favorite way of doing this is taking small groups of people to amazing places and working on both the craft and creative aspects of image making together.
+My favorite way of doing this is to take small groups of people to amazing places and working on both the craft and creative aspects of image making together.
 I call it a Whole Brain approach to photography.
-You don't have to go to amazing places to learn to See, but it's more fun that way.
+You don't have to go to amazing places to learn to See, but it's more fun that way ;-).

 The Longer Story

 My love affair with photography was born on the night of my 17th birthday when I received a Canon AE-1 Program camera as a birthday gift.
 But more importantly, I also received a book, The Joy of Photography, published by an obscure company called Kodak.
-Flipping through the pages of the book that night, filled with images by the masters of the craft, was a revelation…photography was not so much about recording moments but a way of speaking directly and powerfully to something deep inside of us, a way that bypasses all the limitations and ambiguity of language.
+Flipping through the pages of the book that night, filled with images by the masters of the craft, was a revelation…photography was not so much about recording moments but a way of speaking directly and powerfully to something inside all of us, a way that bypasses all the limitations and ambiguity of language.